lukaszkups/lukaszkups.net/content/pages/notes/2024/2024-02-24-space-saga-devlog-1-engine-selection.md

 ### Construct 3

-My long time beloved game engine, I've already created some [games](https://lukaszkups.itch.io) with it, even [released one on Steam](https://store.steampowered.com/app/1935130/Terry_Poorflyer/) - it's really developer-friendly for smaller games, but I can't imagine creating comfortably something like to make now.
-Also yearly subscription fee is not cheap, which is the biggest flaw for me.
+My long time beloved game engine, I've already created some [games](https://lukaszkups.itch.io) with it, even [released one on Steam](https://store.steampowered.com/app/1935130/Terry_Poorflyer/) - it's really developer-friendly for smaller games, but I can't imagine creating comfortably something like I'm about to make now.
+Also its yearly subscription fee is not cheap, which is the biggest flaw for me.

 ![img](/static/construct3-ui.jpg)
 *I have developed many prototypes and small games using this engine, I can say that this game engine really introduced me to most of gamedev concepts🙌*